sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow-mermaid.md

 # Stage 5 – Forwarding to Joint Director

-After scrutiny:

-- Accounts Officer
-- Senior Accounts Officer

-forward the finalized draft to the **Joint Director**.
+After scrutiny, the Accounts Officer or Senior Accounts Officer forwards the finalized draft to the **Joint Director**.

 ---